firebase/firebase-ios-sdk/Example/FirestoreSample/README.md

 # Firestore Sample

 This sample demonstrates how to use Firestore.
-At the moment, it only contains code that show how to use the `@FirestoreQuery` property wrapper.
+At the moment, it only contains code that shows how to use the `@FirestoreQuery` property wrapper.

 ## How to use